jamesdoh0109/jdtodo/README.md

 </details>

 ### Data Models
+<i>NOTE:</i> much like the preceding discussion on API routes, the presentation of this database structure serves the purpose of showcasing a pivotal facet of my portfolio project.
+However, it is crucial to acknowledge that the exposure of such sensitive information introduces potential security vulnerabilities.

 In `backend/models`, you will find 3 modules, `user.py`, `project.py`, `task.py`, each of which represents data for the 3 entities in this project: user, project, and task.
 Here is the Entry Relationship Diagram (ERD) that shows each field for each model, and how the 3 models work together: